solutionroute/zacharyrodwatkins.github.io/_pages/about.md

 ---
 I am Vancouver based Engineering-Physics Graduate interested in Control Systems and Machine Vision.
 Other intrests include racing mountain bikes, backcountry skiing, and playing poor guitar covers of 90s alt-rock songs.

-Lately I've been working on Machine lea
+Lately I've been working on machine learning for GIS applications.

 <br/><img src='/images/skiing2.jpeg'>

-Checkout some of my favourite [projects](/portfolio) I've worked on, take a gander at my [resume](/cv), and stay a while.
+Checkout some of my favourite [projects](/portfolio).
+You can fine my resume [here](/cv), and stay a while.